uwebury/robofriends/README.md

 # RoboFriends App
-An app in React to filter all your robofriends.
+A React app to filter all your robofriends.